top of page

 All Ways Lead to Rome

-The Appian Way is a place full of character and history, making it an ideal destination for travellers who enjoy both history and a peaceful, idyllic landscape.
-For me, as a Mediterranean-inspired artist, it’s an incredibly interesting place where layers of history and meaning are stacked upon one another, always leaving more to discover.
+The Appian Way is an ideal destination if you enjoy both Roman history and peaceful, idyllic landscapes.
+And yet, as a Mediterranean-inspired artist, the ancient route always leaves me wondering.
 What do the stories of Spartacus and Peter tell us about our modern lives?
 Are they still relevant today, or merely “history”?
 And what truly happened to the Quintili brothers — was it genuine treason, or did Commodus fear for his own legacy?
-The Appian Way leaves so much to explore, whether literally or metaphorically.
+The Appian Way is a road made of stories and legends.

-To explore further sights in Rome with a more off-the-beaten-path atmosphere, take a look at my posts on the nearby Baths of Caracalla or the Park of the Aqueducts.
-You can also find inspiration in my 10-day Rome itinerary, designed for both first-time visitors and those wishing to experience the Eternal City in greater depth, based on my own journey as a Mediterranean-inspired artist.
+To explore further historical sites in Rome, take a look at my posts on the nearby Baths of Caracalla or the Park of the Aqueducts – both have a more off-the-beaten-path atmosphere, just like the Appian Way.
+You can also find inspiration in my Rome itinerary, which is sprinkled with hidden gems and special places I discovered on my journey as a Mediterranean-inspired artist.

 Practical Tips for Walking the Appian Way — FAQ